wagtail/rfcs/text/054-internationalisation.md

 Advantages of **separated tree** are:

 * **Page queries are simplified** - you don’t need to filter out other languages from `get_children` or `get_siblings`.
-Also, you can perform any query from any page and get correct results (running `get_children` from a translation will never return results)
+Also, you can perform any query from any page and get correct results (when using the **combined tree** approach, running `get_children` from a translation will never return results)
 * **Permissions and Workflows can be configured per-language** - Wagtail permissions and workflows are both hooked into the tree and inherited.
 Using a separated tree approach allows translators to be grouped by their locale and only given permission to pages in that locale
-* **Different locales can be structured differently** - I’m not sure why people would want to purposefully structure different language sections in different ways.
-But the main advantage to this is it allows page structure to be updated asynchronously.
+* **Different locales can be structured differently** - The main advantage to this is it allows page structure to be updated asynchronously, which would be good for performance on sites with many locales.

 The models in this RFC could, in theory, work with both of these approaches.
+But in order to actually allow this there are a few places that would need to take both approaches into account:

+* `copy_for_translation` would need to be able to copy pages into either structure
+* We would need support two completely different methods to route translatated pages and each of these would require a different method of generating page URLs too
+* There are a few smaller areas of logic to consider such as moving pages and updating the logic for the `Page.max_num` attribute.

-But allowing both approaches will complicate some of the logic so we will only support the **separated tree** approach for now.
+To keep it simple, I propose we only support the **separate tree** approach for now.
+It would be possible to add support for combined tree later if there is demand for that.

 #### What about multiple-sites?

 Wagtail instances that have multiple sites already have multiple trees.
 The locale-specific trees will also be created at the root level, so if you have two sites in two languages you will end up with four pages at the root.

-So the react page explorer doesn’t get too cluttered, we will add a filter so it only displays one language at a time at the root level.
+So the page explorer doesn’t get too cluttered, we will add a filter so it only displays one language at a time at the root level.
 See the screenshot later in this document for an example of how this might look.
 This feature would be enabled by the `WAGTAIL_I18N_ENABLED` setting.

 ## Important technical decisions

 ### Locales and Languages

 This RFC proposes to add a `Locale` model with a `language_code` field.
-The locales are defined by a setting called `WAGTAIL_LANGUAGES`.
-This looks inconsistent, I know.
-But locales have a different meaning to languages:
+The options for the `language_code` field are defined by a setting called `WAGTAIL_CONTENT_LANGUAGES`.
+This looks inconsistent, but locales have a different meaning to languages:

 > Locale A collection of international preferences, generally related to a language and geographic region that a (certain category) of users require.
 These are usually identified by a shorthand identifier or token, such as a language tag, that is passed from the environment to various processes to get culturally affected behaviour.